-Omega 3 and antidepressants may help prevent dementia and depressionFebruary 24th, 2014 in Alzheimer's disease & dementia /
+Omega 3 and antidepressants may help prevent dementia and depressionFebruary 24, 2014 by Rachel Gleeson in Medicine & Health / Alzheimer's disease & dementia

 A University of Sydney study is looking into the effectiveness of omega-3 supplements and the antidepressant, sertraline, in reducing depressive symptoms and cognitive decline in older people, in a bid to prevent the onset of depression and dementia in later life.

 The research, led by the University's Brain and Mind Research Institute (BMRI),is evaluating the effects of the two substances in preventing degenerative changes in brain matter, based on the abundance of literature linking depression with changes in the brain's blood vessels, oxidative stress and with other factors that are known to be protective for the brain.

 Depression and anxiety affects three million Australians every year, and between 10 and 15 percent of older people experience depression, while around 10 per cent experience anxiety.
 Rates of depression among people living in residential aged-care facilities are believed to be much higher, at around 35 per cent.

 Alarmingly, one in 10 Australians aged 65 and over had dementia in 2011, while three in 10 Australians aged 85 and over had dementia in 2011.
 An estimated 322,000 Australians were estimated to have dementia in 2013.
 Based on projections of population ageing and growth, the number of people with dementia will reach almost 400,000 by 2020, and around 900,000 by 2050.

 Study lead, Associate Professor Sharon Naismith, said the work was one of very few projects in the world looking into ways to prevent onset of depression and dementia in older populations.